Why Is It So Hard To Talk To Your Tween or Teen?

 Michelle Icard (pronounced IKE-urd) is a speaker, author, and educator who helps kids, parents, and teachers navigate the complicated social world of early adolescence.
 Her latest book, Fourteen Talks by Age Fourteen (Harmony/Random House 2021) guides readers through the fourteen essential conversations parents need to have with their kids before they start high school.
 Her first book, Middle School Makeover: Improving the Way You and Your Child Experience the Middle School Years, is a primer for the social and emotional changes parents and kids navigate when mid-life meets middle school under one roof.

 Michelle is a member of the TODAY Show parenting team and NBC News Learn.
 Her work has been featured in The Washington Post, The Chicago Tribune, CNN, Time, and People Magazine.
-Her middle school leadership programs, Athena’s Path & Hero’s Pursuit, have been implemented at schools across the country and she speaks around the globe at schools and parenting events.

 What You Should Do Next: